What's it ALL about?

 “All or nothing” people are those who have extremely high standards for themselves or others.
 Nothing can please them.
-And if they can’t get it on the first try, they throw their hands in the air and give up.
+And if they can’t get it on the first try, they throw up their hands and give up.
 Working to improve their ability or a relationship is just not going to happen.

-I’m really not convinced when my husband or one of my children assure me they’ve looked “all over” for something.
-But if Mom can’t find it, everyone knows that it’s truly lost.
+I’m really not convinced when my husband or one of my children assures me they’ve looked “all over” for something.
+But if Mom can’t find it, everyone knows it’s truly lost.

 All-purpose cleaners are supposed to be universal, but if you check the label there is sure to be an exception.
 An all-purpose seasoning may take the place of a cluttered spice rack, but you’d better be prepared for your food to taste all the same.

 The word “all” appears in the Bible over 4500 times.
 Some of these references are pointed at me: “You shall love the Lord your God with all your heart and with all your soul and with all your might” (Deuteronomy 6:5).
 “But seek first the kingdom of God and his righteousness, and all these things will be added to you” (Matt.
 6:33).
-Those are good reminders that I don’t always give my all or trust in God to give His.
+Those verses remind me that I don’t always give my all or trust God to give His.

-Busy people often hear the phrase, “I don’t know how you do it all!”
+Busy people often hear people say, “I don’t know how you do it all!”
 Actually they aren’t really doing it all.
 They can’t.